Priyanka-Khadilkar/hopsitalprojectteamthree/README.md

     * Styling of responsive bootstrap forms and tables.
     * Implemented CKeditor,boostrap clock picker, datepicker
     * Resolved git conflicts and migration conflicts.

+   ### Eseroghene Omene - Job Listings and Volunteer Positions
+   ##Job Listing
+  Description:  A job listing can be created by an admin staff and viewed by all.
+When viewed by a registered user only the job postings which are published will be displayed.
+    All users are able to search the job postings and find accoring to job title, job description or department.
+    An Admin has the ability to create, read, update and delete positions as well as add new departments.
+An editor is able to do the same except for adding new departments.
+    One user can post several job postings, and a department can have several job postings.
+But one job posting is only related to one department.
+If an admin needs to fill the same position in a different department (ie. receptionist)  they will have to create a new posting, to avoid any confusions.
+    A registered user, or general public visitor to the site will be able to view the list of jobs and the details pertaining to the job.
+    **File Contributions
+    JobListingController
+    JobListing Model
+    AddJobListing ViewModel
+    ShowJobListing ViewModel
+    UpdateJobListing ViewModel
+    JobListing Views - Add, Delete, Index, List, Show, Update

+##Volunteer Positions
+Description: A volunteer position can be created by an admin staff and viewed by all, including who is currently volunteering.
+Registered users are able to sign up for a volunteer position.
+A position can have many volunteers, and a volunteer can sign up for as many positions as they choose.
+Five volunteer positions are listed on each page.
+A department can have many volunteer positions, and each volunteer position can only have one department in order to avoid any confusion.
+Only Admin and Editor can add new, update or delete a volunteer position.
+**File Contributions
+VolunteerPositionController
+VolunteerPosition Model
+AddVolunteerPosition ViewModel
+ShowVolunteerPosition ViewModel
+UpdateVolunteerPosition ViewModel
+VolunteerPosition Views - Add, Delete, List, Show, Update

+**People/Code Help
+Paul - Authorized Users, Managing View Models, migration management,attention to detail Priyanka - styling development, join query, migration management Alexa - helped keep me sane! and also attention to detail and migration management